BxCppDev/Bayeux/README.rst

 Using  the `bxcppdev/bxtap`_  `Linuxbrew`_ *tap*  provided by  the BxCppDev_  group  should help  you  to  provide a  suitable  working environment on your system.
+However we consider Linuxbrew as error-prone and we recommend to use as far as possible the package manager of your system.

-We consider to migrate soon to the Spack_ package manager.
+You may consider to use the Spack_ package manager to satisfy Bayeux's software dependencies.

 .. _`Spack`: https://spack.io/